ProLoser/node-to-ember/core-library/README.md

 ### Browserify

-If a non-node consumer whishes to use this code, they are encouraged to do so via [Browserify](browserify.org) in their build process.
-They will likely find that introducing browserify into their existing workflow will give them the immediate benefits of being able to cleanly consume almost any node package without any extra hoop jumping.
+If a non-node consumer (browsers) whishes to use this code, they are encouraged to do so via [Browserify](browserify.org) in their build process, allowing you to consume almost any node package without minimal effort.

-Since browsers don't support ES6, this code must be transpiled during browserification, using the babelify addon for browserify.
-Luckily, this can be hidden from consumers:
+Since browsers don't support ES6, this code must be transpiled during browserification using [babelify](https://github.com/babel/babelify).

+This can be setup automatically:

-1. The browserify plugins (babelify + babel-presets) are added as production dependencies to [package.json](package.json#L24-L25)
+1. The browserify plugins (babelify + babel-presets) are added to production dependencies ([package.json](package.json#L24-L25))
-2. A `browserify` configuration block is added to [package.json](package.json#L11-L22)
+2. A `browserify` configuration is added ([package.json](package.json#L14-L18))
-3. Consume this package with browserify as you would normally
+3. Browserify as you would normally!

-Browserify will automatically detect configurations of each package and leverage the plugins that were installed as dependencies in this package.
+Browserify will automatically detect the configuration and use the plugins listed as dependencies in this package.

 ### Developing